How Do I Compare Dental Insurance Plans?

 Am I Eligible?

 Acceptance into a dental insurance plan may not be guaranteed.
-Be sure to carefully review the eligibility requirements of the plans you are considering to find out if you are eligible for coverage before you apply.
+Be sure to carefully review the eligibility requirements for the plans you are considering to find out if you are eligible for coverage before you apply.
+Before making a final decision on a plan, review it with your dentist to see if your current and anticipated future dental health care needs will be covered by the policy.

 When Can I Begin Receiving Benefits?